Rudra-J/Wine-Quality-Prediction-with-ML/README.md

 ## Observations
-- The models can predict the quality of the wines ot an accuracy of 80 percent.
+- The models can predict the quality of the wines with an accuracy of 80 percent.
 - The highest accuracy can be observed in the Random Forest model with an accuracy of 83.54% closely followed by XGBoost with an accuracy of 83.18%

 ## Conclusion